WillBrown2000/zero2prod/README.md

 You can run lint checks and automatically fix most issues found by Clippy and rustfmt.

+- Quick answer: auto-fix Clippy

+- If you want Clippy to auto-apply its suggestions, run one of these:
+  - ./scripts/lint.sh fix                     # preferred; tries stable cargo fix, falls back to nightly clippy --fix if available
+  - cargo clippy-fix-nightly && cargo fmt-all # requires: rustup toolchain install nightly
+- On stable only (no nightly):
+  - cargo fix-lint && cargo fmt-all           # applies compiler suggestions; Clippy suggestions are not auto-applied on stable

 - Check only (no changes):
   - cargo fmt --all -- --check
   - cargo clippy --all-targets --all-features -D warnings